0cjs/sedoc/8bit/msx/address-decoding.md

   mapper support routines][dos2mem]
 - $D0-$D7 FDC: Floppy disk controllers should have a disable mechanism so multiple FDCs can be present.
+- $B0-$B3: Sony [HBI-55] or Yamaha [UDC-01] cartridge with 4K of
+  battery-backed static RAM accessed through an 8255 PPI on I/O ports
+  $B0-$B3.
+From the [schematic][HBI-55 SM] this appears to support up to 16K of external memory.
+PA0-PA7=A0-A7, PB0-PB5=A8-A13, PB6=CS?/CS?,
+  PB7=/WR, PC0-7=D0-7.
 - $98-$9F VDP: ROM bytes at $0006 and $0007 contain correct VDP read/write
   register I/O addresses for the current machine.